LucasDelfino92/morrowindsharp/modlist.md

 - [**Shrine of Azura**](https://www.nexusmods.com/morrowind/mods/48278) by Endoran: adds some worshipers and other NPCs to make the shrine feel more like a real place of worship.
 - [**Talos Cult Revised - G93's Version**](https://www.nexusmods.com/morrowind/mods/47571) by Gavrilo93: improves the Talos Cult shrine in the Gnisis legion barracks in an attempt to give a more interesting depiction of the cult.
 - [**Wolverine Hall Overhaul**](https://www.nexusmods.com/morrowind/mods/46672) by mort: completely overhauls the notoriously confusing Wolverine Hall in Sadrith Mora.
-- [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894) by Half11, SkoomaPro, and Danke: replaces the generic, copy-pasted guards of Morrowind with different variations.
-Some guards have different loadouts and armor, and each have different faces.

 ## GAMEPLAY